Online retailer Fab raises $105 million in private funding

-SAN FRANCISCO, July 18 Online retailer Fab secured $105 million in financing, showing that investors are still willing to back Internet retailers that are both fast-growing and revenue-generating.
+SAN FRANCISCO Online retailer Fab secured $105 million in financing, showing that investors are still willing to back Internet retailers that are both fast-growing and revenue-generating.
 The funding valued Fab at $600 million, a source familiar with the situation said.

 The latest financing round was led by Atomico, the investment fund founded by Skype co-founder Niklas Zennstrom.
 Atomico was joined by Pinnacle Ventures, ru-Net Technology Partners, Mayfield Fund, and DoCoMo Capital.
 Several existing investors, including Andreessen Horowitz and Menlo Ventures, participated.
 The company previously raised $40 million in December 2011.